Skip to main content

 4. Stay Multiple Days

-If seeing Mount Fuji is important to you, staying 2–3 nights in the region dramatically increases your chances of catching a clear view.
+Staying 2–3 nights greatly increases your chances of seeing a clear summit view.

 Bottom Line

-Best strategy: Stay near Lake Kawaguchiko and check real-time visibility cameras
+• Best strategy: Stay near Lake Kawaguchiko and monitor live conditions